 In the city of Berea, God actually complemented the Christians because they had searched the Bible to discover if what the apostle Paul had told them was the truth.

 Now these were more noble-minded than those in Thessalonica, for they received the word with great eagerness, examining the Scriptures daily to see whether these things were so.
 Acts 17:11 (NAS95S)

 That verse alone reveals that it is okay to ask questions about the Bible.
 But that verse also tells us that God approves.
 He commends us for asking questions and searching the Bible.
 In fact, God commands us to study the Bible in 2 Timothy 2:15.
 Here is the verse.

 Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth.
 2 Tim 2:15 (NAS95S)

 If you study the Bible you will find that contrary to your friend’s statement, the Bible does not have a whole lot of things “wrong.”
 In fact, the Bible is perfectly accurate.
 For example, there are numerous questions that have been asked by people who wondered if the Bible has made mistakes and responses to their questions have been posted at this website.
 In each case, after careful study we have discovered that there are no errors.
 We typically discover that those who claim that the Bible has a bunch of things wrong usually have not studied the Bible.
 Let us suggest that you start your study of the Bible by exploring the study “How Accurate Is the Bible?” lessons at Solid Roots.
 You will also need God to help you understand the Bible (2 Cor.
 2:12-14).
-So let me encourage you to read “Peace With God.”
+So let me encourage you to read “Searching For God.”